michaelbrusegard/dotfiles/README.md

 Create a shortcut for the executable by right-clicking on the GlazeWM executable -> Create shortcut.
 Put the shortcut in your startup folder, which you can get to by entering shell:startup in the top bar in File Explorer.

+### Fonts

+To make the SFMono Nerd Font work in WezTerm, each `.otf` font file needs to be manually downloaded and installed from [here](https://github.com/epk/SF-Mono-Nerd-Font/releases/tag/v18.0d1e1.0).

 ## Espresso (Ubuntu Home Server)

 ### Installing packages